pitfail/pitfail-reports/proposal/proposal.rst

 These features act in combination to lower the barrier-to-entry for new members and attract new members through viral marketing on Twitter.

-Expected audience
+Expected Audience
 ~~~~~~~~~~~~~~~~~
-We imagine the software will be used by
+Pitfail is expected to We imagine the software will be used by

 - Teachers and their students in economics classes
 - Curious people who want to try out trading in a simulated environment.

 The features are designed with those groups in mind.
 Most trading simulation
 websites appear to be targeted primarily at students.
-PitFail aims to make
+Pitfail aims to make
 things easier for the casual user.

 Accessing the software